maxhawkins/mesibowebrtcframework/README.md

 Here you will find WebRTC static framework for iOS recompiled using modified ninja files.
 This framework has some additional [Mesibo](https://mesibo.com) specific code.
 Note that, Mesibo specific code is additional and has no impact on the original API.
 You can use it even if you are not using Mesibo.

 ## Bitcode
-Additionally, this build is bit code enabled unlike [Google version](https://webrtc.org/native-code/ios/) which is NOT bit code enabled.
+Additionally, this build is bitcode enabled unlike the [Google version](https://webrtc.org/native-code/ios/) which is NOT bitcode enabled.

 ## Open Source Messenger App For iOS
 This framework is used in [Open Source Messenger App For iOS](https://github.com/mesibo/messenger-app-ios)